Buddhist councils: First Buddhist council

-Numerous Vinayas also depict various disagreements in the first council.
-Various monks disagreed on whether to keep or get rid of some of the minor rules (since the Buddha had told Ananda that this may be done).
+Numerous Vinayas depict various disagreements in the first council.
+Unnamed monks disagreed on whether to keep or get rid of some of the minor rules (since the Buddha had told Ananda that this may be done).
 Some monks even argued all the minor rules should be abolished.
 Also, numerous early sources state that Mahakasyapa criticized Ananda in various ways.
-Analayo quotes one passage from a Chinese parallel to the Mahāparinibbāna-sutta (T 1428 at T XXII 966b18), in which Mahākassapa says: "Ānanda is [like] a lay person.
+Bhikkhu Anālayo quotes one passage from a Chinese parallel to the Mahāparinibbāna-sutta (T 1428 at T XXII 966b18), in which Mahākassapa says: "Ānanda is [like] a lay person.
 I am afraid that, being with covetousness in his mind, he will not recite the discourses completely."
-Analayo writes there may have been "actual conflict between two contending factions in the monastic community after the Buddha's decease, with the more ascetically inclined faction emerging as the winning party in the accounts of the first saṅgīti".
+Anālayo writes there may have been "actual conflict between two contending factions in the monastic community after the Buddha's decease, with the more ascetically inclined faction emerging as the winning party in the accounts of the first saṅgīti".

 According to some traditional accounts, following the Buddha's death, 499 of the Buddha's top arhats were chosen to attend the council.
 Ananda, then a sotapanna, trained himself until the dawn of day of the council, at which point he attained arahatship and was allowed to join the council.

 Regarding the Abhidhamma Pitaka, the third major division of the Tipitaka, modern academic scholarship holds that it was likely composed at a later date because of its contents and differences in language and style.
 According to Theravada tradition, the Abhidhamma Pitaka, and the ancient Atthakathā (commentary) were also included at the first Buddhist council in the Sutta category, but its literature is different from Sutta because the Abhidhamma Pitaka was authored by Sāriputta.